toliaqat/xenon-wiki/LoaderService.md

 The model allows creation of new loader service instances to load services from other locations, including file system, online repository (TBD), etc.

 ## Project
-The dcp-loader project source code is located at: https://github.com/vmware/dcp/tree/master/dcp-loader
+The xenon-loader project source code is located at: https://github.com/vmware/xenon/tree/master/xenon-loader

 ## Loader Service Host
 Custom Service Host is a simple extension of a service host that starts the LoaderService factory service as well as creates the default instance of the LoaderService service